35mpded/GarudaLinux-FDE_and_TPM-Guide/README.md

 1. Find the slot used for the Clevis pin
 `cryptsetup luksDump /dev/sdX`
 2. Remove the Clevis binding, run:
-`clevis luks unbind -d /dev/sdX -s keyslot`
+`clevis luks regen -d /dev/sdX -s keyslot`
 3. Add a new Clevis binding.
 `
 clevis luks bind -d <device> tpm2 '{"pcr_bank":"sha256","pcr_ids":"0,1,2,4,7,8"}' `
 4. Reboot, the disk now should be decrypted using the key from TPM.

+**Remove Clevis Binding**
+To generate a new Clevis pin after changes in system configuration that result in different PCR values, run**

+1. Find the slot used for the Clevis pin
+`cryptsetup luksDump /dev/sdX`
+2. Remove the Clevis binding, run:
+`clevis luks unbind -d /dev/sdX -s keyslot`

 **Avoid password prompt in GRUB (OPTIONAL)**
 1.Rebuilt the EFI image using: